Chi Ma Wan Peninsula (West) | Mong Tung Wan, Sea Ranch, Lo Yan Shan, Miu Tsai Tun

 At the junction of Lung Mei, we followed the sign going to Shap Long via Lo Yan Shan.

-The trail leading to Lo Yan Shan is not technical but rather heading up flights of steps, that requires a bit of endurance.
-Remember to keep you pace, keep hydrated and rest when needed.
+The trail leading to Lo Yan Shan is not technical but rather heading up flights of steps, that require a bit of endurance.
+Remember to keep your pace, keep hydrated, and rest when needed.

-After a quite long ascend, we reached the summit of Lo Yan Shan, but unfortunately, the summit point for some reason, is located on top of the house, which is quite funny.
-Avoid climbing up the house as there are no ladder to reach it, as you might injure yourself climbing.
+After a quite long ascend, we reached the summit of Lo Yan Shan, but unfortunately, the summit point for some reason is located on top of the house, which is quite funny.
+Avoid climbing up the house as there are no ladders to reach it, as you might injure yourself climbing.

 We continued to head towards Mui Tsai Tun, the second peak along the Chi Ma Wan Peninsula.
-The view on top, you can see Pui O Beach and the reddish mountain range stretching across Lantau Island, including Lin Fa Shan, Yi Tung Shan and Fung Wong Shan.
+From the view from the top, you can see Pui O Beach and the reddish mountain range stretching across Lantau Island, including Lin Fa Shan, Yi Tung Shan, and Fung Wong Shan.

 And at the top of Miu Tsai Tun, you can see both sides of Chi Ma Wan Peninsula, which is quite a fantastic view!